The Bold Birria Tacos Recipe That Broke the Internet: 1 Taco, Endless Flavor

 Introduction:

 I have done a ton of traveling and I’ve had the privilege of trying Birria in Mexico, Southern California, and Texas.
 Traditionally this dish is made with Goat or Lamb, but commonly in the US, it’s made with Beef.
-Birria rose to fame by going Viral on social media a lot over the last few years, but it’s been around in Mexican cuisine for 100s of years.
+Birria rose to fame by going Viral on social media a lot over the last few years, but it’s been around in Mexican cuisine for hundreds of years.

 Origins of Birria Tacos: A Culinary Journey from Jalisco to the World